sourav-bk/Golang/Topic/Kubernetes.md

        A Pod is not a full-featured management tool on its own; it serves as the building block for higher-level abstractions like Deployments, which add essential capabilities such as auto-healing and auto-scaling.

+   - **ReplicaSet**

+     A ReplicaSet is a vital Kubernetes controller designed to guarantee that a specified number of Pod replicas are running at any given time.
+It serves as the engine behind Deployments.

+     Key functions:

+     - **Maintaining Desired State:**

+       It continuously monitors the cluster to ensure the actual state matches the desired replica count defined in your configuration.

+     - **Auto-Healing:**

+       If a Pod is deleted or crashes, the ReplicaSet immediately detects the discrepancy and initiates the creation of a new replacement to maintain your application's availability.

+     - **Abstraction:**

+       While you can create a ReplicaSet manually, it is typically managed automatically by a Deployment, which acts as a higher-level wrapper for rolling updates and scaling operations.

    - **Deployment**

      Deployment is a high-level abstraction that acts as a manager for your application, sitting on top of Pods to provide robust orchestration.